milk-v/milkv.io/docs/duo/getting-started/duos.md

 umount /mnt/udisk
 ```

-When you want to restore the USB network (RNDIS) function of the Type C port, execute:
+When you want to restore the USB network (USB-NCM) function of the Type C port, execute:
 ~~~
 rm /mnt/system/usb.sh
-ln -sf /mnt/system/usb-rndis.sh /mnt/system/usb.sh
+ln -sf /mnt/system/usb-ncm.sh /mnt/system/usb.sh
 sync
 ~~~
 Then execute the `reboot` command or power on again to make it take effect.

 :::tip
-DuoS has an onboard Ethernet interface, so the USB network port (RNDIS) of the Type C port can be used without switching to the USB 2.0 Host function of the A port.
+DuoS has an onboard Ethernet interface, so the USB network port (USB-NCM) of the Type C port can be used without switching to the USB 2.0 Host function of the A port.
 :::

 ### Fixed ethernet port MAC address